Skip to main content

 Default Values

 When adding a custom merge tag, you can specify a default value that will be used if the recipient doesn’t have a value for that field.
 If you leave this blank, the merge tag will simply be empty for those recipients.
+Recipients imported from a CSV don’t have a Planning Center profile, so custom merge tags always fall back to this default value (or go blank) for them.
+We’ll warn you on the send confirmation if you send an email with custom merge tags to a CSV audience.

 Managing Custom Merge Tags